phoenixframework/phoenix/guides/plug.md

 defmodule HelloWeb.HelloController do
   use HelloWeb, :controller

-  plug HelloWeb.Plugs.Locale, "en" when action_name in [:index]
+  plug HelloWeb.Plugs.Locale, "en" when action in [:index]
 ```

 And the plug will only be executed for the `index` action.